 Your body temperature naturally reduces at night and during sleep and keeping your room cool will help this process and make for a restful sleep.
 Sleep experts agree with 18 degrees Celsius, give or take a degree or two, as being the optimal bedroom temperature.
 If ever you’ve tossed and turned in the middle of a hot summer night, you’ll no doubt agree that cooler is better, but experiment to find your preferred temperature range.

 Keep your bedding comfortably warm, and adjust what you wear to bed as needed.
 Pop on some bed socks if it’s too cold and conversely it may help to sleep naked if the heat is keeping you restless.

 Last but not least, the bedding you choose will definitely affect the quality of your sleep.
 Waking up tired, stiff or aching is a sure sign that your mattress might be up for replacement.
 The typical lifespan is around 10 years but replace sooner if it’s lumpy or sagging or damaged in some way.
 Focus less on whether a mattress is firm, soft or in between and just choose one that feels comfortable to you.

 The same goes for pillows.
 If you’re constantly fluffing them to reshape the contents, you might need to look to replacing them.
 And you might not realise but your sheets could be what’s coming between you and a good night’s rest.
 Some fabrics can trap heat and make sleep an uncomfortable experience.
-Choose breathable, comfortable sheets such as our 100% Egyptian Cotton percale for a better sleep through the night.
+Choose breathable, comfortable sheets such as our 100% long-staple cotton percale for a better sleep through the night.
 And make sure you wash your sheets weekly, not just for cleanliness but because what is better than ending the day in freshly washed sheets?